 The Regulations on the management of the Pension Fund require the administering authority to prepare, maintain and publish a written Funding Strategy Statement.
-Details of the Funding Strategy Statement are found in Note 14: Funding Arrangements on page 29.
+Details of the Funding Strategy Statement are found in note 13.

 The purpose of the Funding Strategy Statement is to: